Ultimate Aquaponics Beginner’s Guide

 4. Hybrid Aquaponics System

 A hybrid aquaponics system is a combination of multiple types of aquaponics systems.
-Most commercial aquaponics uses a hybrid system because of its efficiency, and great use of space.
-You can combine any system that you like that fit your needs.
-There are several approaches to this aquaponic system and all can work well, depending on how you design, build, and maintain your system.
+Most commercial aquaponics uses a hybrid system because of its efficiency and great use of space.
+You can combine any system that you like that fits your needs.
+There are several approaches to the aquaponic system, and all can work well, depending on how you design, build, and maintain your system.

-A commercial and professional aquaponics system is expensive; however, you can create your aquaponics system using recycled materials through this practical do-it-yourself (DIY) system and get higher food yields for your own home.
+A commercial and professional aquaponics system can be expensive.
+However, you can create your aquaponics system using recycled materials through this practical do-it-yourself (DIY) system and get higher food yields for your own home.
 Re-use or re-purpose items you may have already on hand to reduce your start-up cost.
 You just need a little creativity and a small pump to make your aquaponics system setup.

 1. Small DIY Aquaponics System